 - 3/4 cup (50-60g) shredded sweetened coconut1

 - 8 ounces sweetened condensed milk

 - Preheat oven to 350°F (177°C).
-Line a 9-inch square baking pan with aluminum foil, leaving enough overhang on the sides.
+Line a 9-inch square baking pan with parchment paper, leaving enough overhang on the sides.
 Set aside.

 - In a large bowl using handheld or stand mixer, cream the butter and brown sugar together on medium speed.
 Beat for about 2 minutes until smooth and combined.
 Add the vanilla extract and egg, beating until combined.
 Scrape the sides of the bowl down as needed.